xxxnell/flex/flip-docs/experiment.md

 # Experiment

 `Sketch` of *Flip* estimates density from data stream under various conditions.
 When the data follows stationary statistical properties such as normal, bimodal, log-normal, and pareto, it can be reasonably estimated.
-Even if the concept drift that is varying statistical properties of the underlying distribution of the data stream occurs in a various ways, `Sketch` can successfully estimate the probability density.
+Even if the concept drift that is varying statistical properties of the data stream occurs suddenly or gradually, `Sketch` can successfully estimate the probability density.

 ## Standard normal distribution